miku/beautifulio/Slides.md

 ![](static/737c.jpg)

-* a variety of open source projects in the library domain: catalogs, repository, digitization and image interop (IIIF), data acquisition, processing and indexing
+* a variety of open source projects in the library domain: catalogs, repositories, digitization and image interop (IIIF), data acquisition, processing and indexing
 * Co-organizer of [Leipzig Gophers](https://golangleipzig.space)